pineoc/cocos-docs/programmers-guide/advanced_topics-print/file_system_access.md

           ...
 ```

 And you want to use correct resources based on resolution.
 For example, you want to use resources in `ipad` on iPad and use resources in `iphone` on iPhone.
 Then you can use `FileUtils::setSearchPath()` to set search paths.
-Engine will search a file according the search paths set by `FileUtils::setSearchPath()`, and the search sequence is the same as the sequence setted:
+Engine will search a file according the search paths set by `FileUtils::setSearchPath()`, and the search sequence is the same as the sequence set:

 ```c++
 vector<std::string> searchPaths;